datagrok-ai/public/help/develop/how-to/build-an-app.md

 Another approach is found in a [Discovery](https://github.com/datagrok-ai/public/tree/master/packages/Discovery) application.
 There we reuse a particular kind of view: a table view, and centralize the rest of the UI around it.
-In this application you'd also find some useful techniques one needs sooner or later in many applications, such as modifying the app's URI or hiding the side panels of the Datagrok's main UI.
+In this application you'd also find some useful techniques one needs in many applications, such as modifying the app's URI or hiding the side panels of the Datagrok's main UI.

 Read more on creating custom views [here](./custom-views.md).

 ## Working with IntelliSense

-We recommend to restore the package dependencies before starting development with an IDE.
+We recommend restoring the package dependencies before starting development with an IDE.
 After the package is created, simply invoke `npm install` inside the package folder.
 This will bring NPM modules defining the Datagrok API.

-An alternative way to bring IntelliSense capability for Datagrok classes is by cloning the entire [public repo](https://github.com/datagrok-ai/public) and open this whole folder in the IDE.
+An alternative way to IntelliSense capability for Datagrok classes is by cloning the entire [public repo](https://github.com/datagrok-ai/public) and opening its whole folder in the IDE.
 This is suitable when you develop a package which is a [part](https://github.com/datagrok-ai/public/tree/master/packages) of our public repo.
 The folder `js-api` in the root of the public repo is a source of our JS API, that's how